mjem/shareclip/README.rst

 Features
 --------

-- Many clients can simultaneously connect to the shared clipboard server
+- Post as many messages as you like
+- Messages can be plain text or a URL
+- Everyone can post and everyone can see the same list of messages
-- New posts or deletions are instantly propagated to all clients
+- New posts or deletions are instantly propagated to all clients via a Websocket
-- Post plain text or URL messages
 - Messages are stored with a timestamp and nickname of the poster
-- Posts consisting of URLs are detected and displayed as HTML links
 - Copy a message to the user's desktop clipboard with a button
-- Option to open all messages as a simple webpage
 - Server state is stored in a persistent statefile between runs
 - Delete and undo delete messages
-- Uses Websocket technology to push updates to browsers

 Quick start
 -----------

-This section only applies to computers running Linux with a fairly up-to-date installation.
+This section only applies to computers running Linux with an aup-to-date installation.

 1. Make sure you have :code:`python3` installed using your distribution package manager or other method.